degauss-org/geocoder/README.md

 ## Installation and Usage with Docker

 As an alternative to the usual installation, geocoding using a docker image usage may be easier to install and use.
-Build the image with the enclosed Dockerfile: `docker build -t colebrokamp/geocoder .`
+Build the image with the enclosed Dockerfile: `docker build -t colebrokamp/geocoder .` Or pull the image with `docker pull colebrokamp/geocoder`; make sure to login with `docker login` first because the image is private.

 The below is an example bash script used to run a batch geocoding job using the docker container: